 Support Staff: Karen Vanderbilt (602) 776-5958

-Ty Frankel is a Class Action and Employment Law attorney.
-He is a dedicated class action litigator with significant experience representing workers seeking to recover unpaid wages.
-Mr. Frankel also represents clients before federal and state courts and agencies in a wide variety of class action and employment law matters and has extensive experience litigating and providing counsel related to wage and hour, equal pay, wrongful discharge, retaliation, discrimination, sexual harassment, hostile work environment, and related claims.
-He has also investigated and litigated class action matters on behalf of individuals unlawfully impacted by discriminatory and predatory business practices.
+Ty Frankel is an Employment Law and Class Action attorney.
+He represents clients before federal and state courts and agencies in a wide variety of class action and employment law matters and has extensive experience litigating and providing counsel related to wage and hour, equal pay, wrongful discharge, retaliation, discrimination, sexual harassment, hostile work environment, and related claims.

-Mr. Frankel is committed to ensuring employee rights in the workplace.
-He represents employees in individual, collective, and class action lawsuits for recovery of unpaid overtime and wages due under the federal Fair Labor Standards Act and state unpaid wage statutes.
-Mr. Frankel’s wage and hour litigation practice includes litigating numerous national, regional, and state-wide class and collective actions on behalf of employees seeking to recover unpaid overtime and minimum wage against businesses of all sizes, ranging from local companies to publicly-traded corporations.
-Mr. Frankel has assisted employees experiencing unlawful wage and hour practices at work, including:
+Mr. Frankel’s practice is primarily devoted to wage and hour litigation.
+He has litigated numerous national, regional, and state-wide class and collective actions on behalf of employees seeking to recover unpaid overtime and minimum wage against businesses of all sizes, ranging from local companies to publicly traded corporations.

-- Representing workers misclassified as independent contractors, independent operators, or independent franchisees who should be receiving benefits as employees, including minimum wage and overtime, because their work is dependent on and controlled by the company they work for;
+- workers misclassified as independent contractors, independent operators, or independent franchisees who should be receiving benefits as employees, plus minimum wage and overtime, because their work is dependent on and controlled by the company they work for;

-- Representing salaried workers who are entitled to overtime because the duties they perform are clerical as opposed to managerial in nature;
+- workers misclassified as salaried exempt when they should be entitled to overtime because the duties they perform are routine as opposed to managerial in nature;

-- Representing sales employees whose commissions, bonuses, and incentive pay should be calculated into their overtime rate;
+- sales employees whose bonuses and incentive pay should be calculated into their overtime rate;

-- Representing employees required to perform work duties off-the-clock before, during, and after their scheduled shifts; and
+- employees required to perform work duties off-the-clock before, during, and after their scheduled shifts;

-- Representing employees required to spend time putting on / taking off mandatory protective gear necessary to perform their job without compensation.
+- employees required to put on and take off personal protective equipment necessary to perform their job without compensation for that time;

-Mr. Frankel is proud to have earned significant recognition for his litigation work on behalf of employees, many of whom are minimum wage workers.
-He was nominated by his peers as a Super Lawyers’ Southwest Rising Star for his litigation practice representing employees.
-For years, Mr. Frankel has also been asked to serve as a writer and contributor for the American Bar Association Treatise on the Fair Labor Standards Act, which is the federal law mandating minimum wage and overtime for most workers across the United States.
-He has also been a contributor to the Arizona Republic regarding a wide array of legal issues that arise in the workplace.
+Mr. Frankel was included in the 2022 edition of the Best Lawyers®: Ones to Watch in America for his work in Labor and Employment Law.
+Mr. Frankel is proud to have been nominated by his peers as a Super Lawyers’ Southwest Rising Star for his litigation work on behalf employees.
+For years, Mr. Frankel has served as a contributor for the American Bar Association Treatise on the Fair Labor Standards Act, which is the federal law mandating minimum wage and overtime for most workers across the United States.
+He has also been a contributor to the Arizona Republic regarding a wide array of employment law issues.

-Mr. Frankel also has experience counseling employers regarding employment practices that could help companies avoid litigation and through the litigation process, including matters involving wage and hour compensation practices, employment policies, hiring, firing and termination, internal workplace investigations, discrimination and other claims that arise in the workplace.
+Mr. Frankel has experience counseling employers about employment law practices and litigation, including matters involving compensation practices, employment policies, hiring, separation from employment, internal workplace investigations, and discrimination charges.

-Mr. Frankel is also active in the community.
-He currently serves as Vice-President of the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services for vulnerable immigrants in detention, many of whom are refugees.
-In addition to his time serving on the Board, Mr. Frankel has also provided pro bono legal services on behalf of immigrants.
+Mr. Frankel is active in community service.
+He serves on the Board of the Florence Immigrant and Refugee Rights Project, which is the only organization in Arizona that provides pro bono legal services to vulnerable immigrants in detention, many of whom are refugees.
+He served as President of the Board during implementation of the Trump administration’s family separation policy, which resulted in immigrant children being separated from their parents at the border.
+During his tenure as President, the organization grew from just under 40 to more than 150 employees because of a significant increase in donations.
+This growth enabled the organization to better respond to the family separation crisis and provide even more widespread services to immigrant children and adults detained in Arizona.
+In addition to his time serving on the Board, Mr. Frankel has also provided pro bono legal services on behalf of immigrants and refugees.

 Mr. Frankel earned his law degree from Boston College Law School, graduating cum laude.
-While there, he was a LEND Fellow at the Boston Children’s Hospital, where he studied legal and public policy concerning children with developmental disabilities.
-He was also a Student Attorney at the Boston College Immigration and Asylum Project, representing clients before the United States Citizenship and Immigration Services and Immigration Court.
+During law school, he was a LEND Fellow at the Boston Children’s Hospital, where he studied legal and public policy concerning children with developmental disabilities.
+He was also a Student Attorney at the Boston College Immigration and Asylum Project, representing clients before the United States Citizenship and Immigration Service and Immigration Court.
 Mr. Frankel attended his first year of law school at Loyola University College of Law in New Orleans where he earned positions on the Loyola Law Review and Moot Court Staff, as well as the Legal Excellence Award in Property and Torts.